fasahili/FEND-Capstone-Travel-App/README.md

 ## Prerequisites
 - Node.js version v20.11.1 or higher.
 You can check your Node version by running `node -v` in your terminal.
+- Add your keys and username at .env file

 ## API